 Benefits of Massage for Skiers

 Massage therapy has a long list of benefits for skiers who want to recuperate quickly so they can get back out and perform their best on the powder.
 In fact, getting a massage in the middle of a typical ski week could be just the tune-up that your body needs to run at its optimal level.
-According to the American Massage Therapy Association, research shows that massage therapy can:
+Research shows that massage therapy can:

 1. Decrease muscles soreness and tension